wolfmindai/ledger-of-collapse/docs/loc_symbolic_architecture.md

 The **ark** and **chronicle** constructs provide the organizational and temporal scaffolds within which collapse events are categorized and traced.
 These structures ensure clarity and traceability throughout the collapse process.

 ## Ark Structure
-The ark functions as a **container** for collapse events, ensuring that each event is documented and organized within the context of collapse narratives across various agents and contradictions.

-- **Role in Structuring Collapse Events**:
-  The ark helps provide a clear overview of institutional collapse by organizing collapse events in a logical, structured manner.

-## Chronicle Structure
-Each **chronicle** within the ark represents a **specific collapse event**, capturing the **sequence** of contradictions, actions, and resolutions over time.

-- **Detailed Agent Interactions**: Mapping how agents' actions lead to contradictions.
-- **Chronological Event Sequence**: A timeline of events, capturing the unfolding collapse.
-- **Formal Assertions**: The conclusions drawn from contradictions that mark the resolution of collapse.

-## Ark Structure
 The ark functions as a container for collapse events.
 It organizes chronicles, which represent distinct collapse events, and ensures that each event is documented within the proper context.
 The ark serves as a structural component that links multiple collapse narratives across various agents and contradictions.